AkshatGada/agglayer-docs/docs/agglayer/get-started/bridge-assets.md

 # Set up your environment for Agglayer

+The Agglayer is an interoperability protocol that allows for trustless, cross-chain token transfers and message-passing, as well as more complex operations. ( LXLY.js is a typescript SDK that allows programmatic interaction with the Agglayer protocol )

 This guide will help you get familiar with LxLy.js, configure your code to interact with Agglayer chains, and bridge assets from the Ethereum Sepolia testnet to the Polygon zkEVM testnet using the Unified Bridge and lxly.js. <br><br>
 In this guide you will: <br>

-- Configure your environment <br>
+- **Configure your environment:** Update your configuration in `config.js` and initialize the client in `utils_lxly.js`.
-- Bridge your asset <br>
+- **Bridge your asset:** Execute `bridge_asset.js` to initiate the asset transfer.
-- Check its status using the Bridge API <br>
+- **Check its status using the Transaction API:** Query the API using tools like Postman or cURL to verify the transaction status.
-- Use the claim API to claim the transaction on the destination chain.
+- **Use the claim API to claim the transaction on the destination chain:** Run `claim_asset.js` to claim your bridged asset.

 ## 📖 Table of Contents
 - [Set up your Environment (Prerequisites)](#step-1-set-up-your-environment-prerequisites)